Information on this page pertains to course information for all races. If you need information about a specific race, please refer to that page.

 Mile 25 – Little Rock Regional Chamber of Commerce

 The Little Rock Marathon and companion races are running and walking tours of Arkansas’ capitol city.
 When asked if there are hills in Little Rock, we love to affectionately say “What Hills?
 It depends on your perspective.”
 There are some bumps in the road, but life is full of bumps in the road.

-- The start line for all races (except the Little Rockers Final Mile on Saturday) is at the intersection of President Clinton Blvd. & Sherman St.
+- The start line for all races is at the intersection of Capitol Avenue & Scott Street.

 - Visible mile markers will be positioned along the course at every mile.